Wellfleet in Barnstable County, Massachusetts — The American Northeast (New England)

 Erected by National Park Service.

 Other nearby markers.
-At least 8 other markers are within 5 miles of this marker, measured as the crow flies.
-Transatlantic Triumph (here, next to this marker); Cape Cod National Sea Shore Marconi Beach (approx. 1.6 miles away); The Nauset Lights (approx. 3.8 miles away); Three Sisters Lit the Way (approx. 3.9 miles away); Pushed Back by the Sea (approx. 3.9 miles away); The Long, Black Cable (approx. 3.9 miles away); Doane Rock (approx. 4.9 miles away); The Life Savers (approx. 5 miles away).
+At least 8 other markers are within 4 miles of this location, measured as the crow flies.
+Transatlantic Triumph (was here, next to this marker but has been reported missing. ); Transatlantic Wireless Telegraph Station (here, next to this marker); Guglielmo Marconi (within shouting distance of this marker); The Outer Cape: (within shouting distance of this marker); Cape Cod National Sea Shore Marconi Beach (approx. 1.6 miles away); Keeping the Light for 114 Years (approx. 3.8 miles away); Nauset Beach Light Station (approx. 3.8 miles away); The Nauset Lights (approx. 3.8 miles away).
 Touch for a list and map of all markers in Wellfleet.

 Also see . . .